senthilkumar-it21/senthilkumar-it21/README.md

 ###

-<p align="left">✨ I have a strong passion for Web development and enjoy working on projects that solve real-world problems.<br>📚 I'm currently learning MERN stack..<br>🎯 </p>
+<p align="left">✨ I have a strong passion for Web development and enjoy working on projects that solve real-world problems.<br>📚 I'm currently learning MERN stack..<br></p>

 ###